manywho/ui-cordova/README.md

 #### Making Flows Offline

-There are two parts to making Flows offline:
+There are three parts to making Flows offline:

 1. Recording the responses that result from a request.
 2. Recording sequences that should be remembered for future playback.
 This is for data that you expect the user to edit.
+3. Updating the data-sync configuration with any database specific or app specific settings.

 Breaking that down a bit further, you need to do the following: